Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “You remember that boy in the Kinkou family home.
 Get this, his specialty is magic unlike most of the people here.
 A bit rough around the edges, but I think a good teacher is really what he needs, especially since he’s a Master to an Electi.”

 I explained Yi Long’s situation to Cornelius, who looked rather intrigued by it all.
-It was rare, even in Sistina, for a child so young to develop magic ability that could take down armed fighters.
+It was rare, even in Sistina, for a child so young to develop magical prowess that could take down armed fighters.
 However, it was likely that his high Magic stat was due to Chrys’s deficiency in the same parameter.
 By now, the two of them were in the level 30s, already far stronger than knight apprentices their age.

 “You can do what you wish.
 Magic is outside of my forte, you know.
 I just juggle things.”
 Lau raised his arms in a shrug.
 He, too, was at a loss of how to educate the young boy before meeting Cornelius.
 There were few practitioners of the ‘Magic of the Elements’ as they called it in Sanshiro.